 Note: The candidate signature does not imply agreement with the ratings.
-All other signatures verify the accuracy of and agreement with the ratings on each descriptor.
+All other signatures verify the accuracy of an agreement with the ratings on each descriptor.

 Individual Printed Name Signature Date

 Candidate

 Cooperating Teacher

 Principal (or designee)

 University Supervisor

-Comments (optional): L
+Comments (optional):

-Candidate initials:
+Candi date initials: